garrandall/popular-music-data/tracks/it-s-a-party-busta-rhymes-zhane.md

 Pursuin our thoughts and executin all plans
-The dope shit is that we both underestand that it's a one night stand and you ain't even thinkin bout your man Oooh, OH!
+The dope shit is that we both underestand that it's a one night stand and you ain't even thinkin bout your man Oh, OH!
 We bout to turn on the heat again
 Don't you say a word until we finish partyin